6 Fixes for the Not Enough Space to Install macOS Monterey Error

 - To delete large files, select the Large Files option in the sidebar and click the Scan button.

-- Remove the files you don't need.
+- Remove the results you don't need.

 5. Delete Time Machine Backups

 Your Mac will keep a copy of your Time Machine Snapshots in case your external drive can't be accessed.
 However, having them there will take up some of your valuable storage space.
 If you are absolutely sure that they are no longer needed, delete them from your Mac to reclaim space.

 In the Terminal, type and run the command: